-The campaign focuses on promoting the new Sexual Harassment and Violence Support Service, which opened for students on 1 October 2018.
+The campaign focuses on promoting the Sexual Harassment and Violence Support Service, which opened for students in October 2018.

 The service builds on existing activities, including consent and bystander intervention workshops for new students, and a range of welfare and support services provided in colleges and by the central University.

 Sexual harassment and violence is any unwanted sexual behaviour which takes place without consent, whether someone knows the person or not.
 It can happen regardless of gender, sexual orientation, race, religion or age.
 It does not always happen in person.
 It may happen on online, for example on social media, via e-mail or messaging.

 Catcalling, wolf-whistling, leering, unwanted comments or jokes about a person’s body, clothing or sex life

 Stalking someone or following them (in person or online)

 Unwanted physical contact, such as groping, sexual assault, abuse or rape